 The I-O psychology concentration also offers students opportunities to prepare for the global workforce through relevant coursework and international collaborative projects (both virtual and in-person), such as the European Erasmus Mundus Winter School program.

 Who are the I-O psychology faculty?

-For more information about the I-O psychology track, contact Dr. Sharon Glazer, professor and chair, Division of Applied Behavioral Sciences.
+For more information about the I-O psychology concentration, contact Dr. Sharon Glazer, professor and chair, Division of Applied Behavioral Sciences.